-- Mix equal parts white clay with pink clay, and blue clay with white clay.
+- Combine equal parts white and pink clay, then blue and white clay.

-- Roll out the blue clay and cut it into two equal pieces.
+- Roll out the blue clay, then cut it into two equal pieces.

 - Form the pieces into thimble shapes.
-They will be the base of the cupcake when it's flipped right-side-up.
+These will be the base of the cupcake when it's flipped right-side-up.

 - Take a needle or toothpick and make indentations on the sides to make them look like cupcake wrappers.

-- Flip them upside down so that the flat, wider side faces up.
+- Flip them upside down so the flat, wider side faces up.

-- Roll two balls of pink clay into a dome shape that's a little bit larger than the cupcakes bases.
+- Roll two balls of pink clay into a dome shape that's a little bit larger than the cupcake bases.